vscode-debug-specs/python/README.md

 ![CodelensUnitTest6.png](CodelensUnitTest6.png)

 But it sometimes doesn't start debug in my machine.
-Then, it restarts VSCode and retry.
+Then, it restarts VS Code and retry.

 ### use launch.json